 Technical Summary

 CVE-2025-50056 is a reflected Cross-Site Scripting (XSS) vulnerability identified in the RSMail! component versions 1.19.20 through 1.22.28 for the Joomla content management system.
-This vulnerability arises from improper neutralization of input during web page generation, classified under CWE-79.
-Specifically, the flaw allows remote attackers to inject arbitrary web scripts or HTML code via crafted parameters that are not properly sanitized before being reflected in the web page output.
-Because the vulnerability is reflected, the malicious payload is delivered through a crafted URL or request parameter, which when visited or triggered by a victim, executes in the context of the victim's browser.
-The CVSS 4.0 base score is 5.1 (medium severity), reflecting that the attack vector is network-based (AV:N), requires no privileges (PR:N), but does require user interaction (UI:A).
-The impact on confidentiality and integrity is low, with no impact on availability.
-The vulnerability does not require authentication and affects all users who interact with the vulnerable component.
-No known exploits are currently reported in the wild.
-The vulnerability affects Joomla sites using the RSMail! component within the specified versions, which is a popular newsletter and email marketing extension.
-Exploitation could lead to session hijacking, phishing, or redirection attacks, potentially compromising user accounts or delivering malicious payloads to site visitors.
-Given Joomla's widespread use in Europe for various organizational websites, this vulnerability poses a tangible risk if left unpatched.
+This vulnerability arises due to improper neutralization of user-supplied input during web page generation, classified under CWE-79.
+Specifically, the flaw allows remote attackers to inject arbitrary web scripts or HTML code via crafted parameters that are reflected back in the web application's response without adequate sanitization or encoding.
+Exploitation does not require authentication, and no privileges are needed, making it accessible to unauthenticated attackers.
+The vulnerability has a CVSS 4.0 base score of 5.1, indicating medium severity, with attack vector being network-based, low attack complexity, no privileges required, but user interaction is necessary for successful exploitation.
+The impact on confidentiality and integrity is low, with limited impact on availability.
+No known exploits are currently reported in the wild, and no patches have been linked yet.
+The vulnerability affects a widely used Joomla extension, RSMail!, which is popular for managing email campaigns and newsletters within Joomla-based websites.
+Given the nature of reflected XSS, successful exploitation could lead to session hijacking, phishing, or redirection to malicious sites, potentially compromising user data and trust in affected websites.

 Potential Impact